Wlitkopa/Hapi/README.md

 # Hapi
-Discord bot which notifies about new comic chapters
+Discord bot which notifies about new comic chapters (not finished yet)